mabdelrahman1991/mabdelrahman1991/README.md

-# Data Analysis & Geo-Spatial Portfolio | Dr. Mohammed Soliman
+# 🧭 Data Analysis & Geo-Spatial Portfolio | Dr. Mohammed Soliman

 ## 🧑‍💻 Professional Profile Summary

-A highly dedicated professional with a Ph.D. in Structural Geology and over 10 years of experience in the field, currently leveraging advanced expertise in **Data Analysis** and **Geo-Spatial Modeling**. [cite_start]I combine rigorous academic discipline and practical field experience with proficiency in data manipulation and visualization tools (Power BI, SQL, Advanced Excel) to translate complex geological, hydrological, and operational data into clear, actionable business insights[cite: 3, 5, 98].
+A highly dedicated professional with a Ph.D. in **Structural Geology and Remote Sensing (GIS)** and over 10 years of academic and applied experience.
+Currently leveraging advanced expertise in **Data Analysis** and **Geo-Spatial Modeling**, I combine rigorous research discipline and field experience with strong proficiency in **Power BI, Power Query, SQL, and Advanced Excel** to translate complex geological, hydrological, and operational datasets into clear, actionable business insights.
 My goal is to bridge the gap between scientific data and strategic decision-making.

 ---